Some time ago, after having put up the post “What is Christian fasting?” I received this question:

 General Aspects of Fasting

-Fasting is about self control, helping the poor (you give what you have saved) and you honour the Passion of the Lord (on Friday).
+Fasting is about self control, or if you prefer about the virtue of temperance.
+It is also about helping the poor (you give what you have saved by fasting) and you honour the Passion of the Lord (on Friday).
 It helps as well in spiritual warfare.
 In order to grow, we need to change our “attachments”, “enslavement”, “addictions”, into other Spiritual “Attachments” first, and then, at a second stage to even get rid of these “spiritual attachments” and strive for Jesus only, the “naked Jesus” as the mystics called Him, not trying to go to the king for any benefits but just for his sake only, finding in Him all your good.

 Fasting in general terms is depriving ourselves of something (in general: food (a meal), but it can be anything else as well, like “speaking” (chatter, gossiping), alcohol, cigarettes, TV, other pleasures, other types of loss of time, useless activities,…).
 In doing so, we create a space for a spiritual activity.
 We help get rid of bad habits, we reach a greater freedom.